chinponya/soulless/README.md

     Logger.info("Client ready")

     # Example of creating a new request to the `Lobby` service.

-    Soulless.Lobby.fetchGameRecordList(
-      # First argument expects a PID.
-The macro assigns a global name that matches __MODULE__,
-      # so in the case of creating requests from other processes we can use `Majsoul.Client` instead.
-      self(),
+    # Pass a corresponding request struct to a service you want to send it to.
-      # Second argument should contain a corresponding request struct.
-You can find out which one you need
+    # You can find out which one you need by looking at the `Soulless.Lobby` module
-      # by looking at the `Soulless.Lobby` module or the `priv/protos/majsou.proto` file.
+    # or the `priv/protos/majsou.proto` file.
     %Soulless.Lq.ReqGameRecordList{start: 1, count: 10, type: 0}
-    )
+    |> Soulless.Service.Lobby.fetchGameRecordList()
+    # Next, pass it to `Soulless.RPC.send/2` with client's PID in order to actually send it.
+    |> Soulless.RPC.send(self())

     {:ok, state}
   end